 Then it’s time for our beautiful bride Jemma to arrive.
 She arrives with her father in a gorgeous old Rolls Royce.
 There’s time for a few shots on the steps of St Mirin’s Cathedral.

-Here’s a few still images taken straight from Jemma and Kenneth’s wedding video.
+Here are a few still images taken straight from Jemma and Kenneth’s wedding video.
 Enjoy!